Orapa United F.C.

-The club was founded in 2012 after five football clubs in the Orapa region merged.
+The club was founded by Johane Mchive, Tidimalo Tito and Kaisara Kaisara in 2012 by merging five football clubs in the Orapa Township.
+Kaisara Kaisara served as Orapa United's first Interim chairman until he called the first elective Annual General Meeting.

 The club reached three consecutive Mascom Top 8 Cup finals from 2016 to 2018, the premier cup competition in Botswana.
 They beat Township Rollers in the 2016 final.
 They again defeated Township Rollers in the 2020 final.